SaraK-N17/stock-analysis/README.md

 ##Summary

 **1) What are the advantages or disadvantages of refactoring code?**
+The advantages of refactoring the code include increased efficiency in time to run the code and space required to save the code.
+Additionally, there are opportunities to improve the appearance and readability with refactoring by cleaning up anything unnecessarily complex.
+Refactored code is also more scalabale and potentially easier to reuse in the future.
+However, the time saving advantages may strongly favor very large data sets as the time saving is minimal on a data set of this size.
+If the code is working well, refactoring may not make sense, especially if deadlines are involved.

 **2) How do these pros and cons apply to refactoring the original VBA script?**
+Refactoring did allow me to clean up some areas of my VBA code that were not written as well as they could have been.
+However, the code was working and I actually introduced an error in refactoring that took me several hours to uncover.
+In switching from using totalVolume to totalVolumes (with an "s"), I overlooked one place in the refactored code it was an easy mistake to omit the "s", which resulted in a bug I had to fix.
+The cleaned up code is much easier to read, so I could see that it is helpful in some scenarios to iterate through the refactoring process.